- Home ›

 About the Client

-Cass Community Social Services (CCSS) is a Detroit-based nonprofit organization that provides food, housing, mental health services, and job opportunities in areas of Detroit where there is concentrated poverty.
-CCSS’s extensive community activities include preparing and serving 700,000 locally-sourced meals per year to unhoused persons or those experiencing economic hardship; offering warming centers, emergency shelters, and permanent supportive housing; and creating job opportunities in sustainability through their Green Industries program.
+Cass Community Social Services (CCSS) is a Detroit-based nonprofit organization that provides food, housing, mental health services, and job opportunities in areas of Detroit with high concentrations of poverty.
+CCSS’s extensive community services include preparing and serving 700,000 locally sourced meals per year to unhoused individuals or those experiencing economic hardship; offering warming centers, emergency shelters, and permanent supportive housing; and creating job opportunities in sustainability through their Green Industries program.

 CCSS also operates a free medical clinic and runs a daytime activity center for adults with developmental disabilities.
 One recent priority for CCSS has been to create an affordable “tiny homes” neighborhood on Detroit’s northwest side.
-CCSS’s aim is to assist in providing accessible housing and generational wealth-building opportunities to residents with limited housing resources and low income, while transforming the city’s vacant land for enhanced public benefit.
+CCSS aims to provide accessible housing and generational wealth-building opportunities to residents with limited housing resources and low incomes, while transforming the city’s vacant land for the enhanced benefit of the public.

 About the Project